slint-ui/slint/docs/langref/src/aliases.md

 ## Two-way Bindings

-Using the `<=>` syntax, one can create two ways binding between properties.
-These properties are now linked together.
+Create two-way bindings between properties with the `<=>` syntax.
+These properties will be linked together and always contain the same value.

 The right hand side of the `<=>` must be a reference to a property of the same type.
-The type can be omitted in a property declaration to have the type automatically inferred.
+The property type is optional with two-way bindings, it will be inferred if not specified.

 ```slint,no-preview
 export component Example  {